 It also comes in different sizes, with hoods ranging from 27-54″.
 The blower rate of the extractor also varies according to the size of your kiln.

-Normally it would be ok to close this during firing to make the best use of heat generated.
-But with an updraft vent, your fumes need to exit via the peep hole or flue.
+Normally it would be okay to close this during firing to make the best use of the heat generated.
+But with an updraft vent, your fumes need to exit via the peephole or flue.